rust-lang/rfcs/text/0000-eye-of-sauron.md

     ```
 3. One method candidate - this is the obvious operator method.
 For indexing, this is always `Index::index` - if needed, it will be "upgraded" to `IndexMut::index_mut` through a mutability fixup (this might matter for some edge cases in inference, but rustc 1.20 is inconsistent in that regard - sometimes it can combine the lookup and the mutability fixup).

-Then, if indexing was used in a mutable context, the [Mutablity Fixup] will be applied to it.
+Then, if indexing was used in a mutable context, the [Mutablity Fixup](#mutability-fixup) will be applied to it.

 ## Method-Style Lookup

-Now this description depended on a few details of method type-checking, some of them slightly modified.

-Operator type-checking behaves similarly to method type-checking.

-Now, I normally would have documented the few needed *changes* to method lookup, but it is ill-documented today, so here's a description of it.
+This description depended on a few details of method type-checking, some of them slightly modified.
+I normally would have documented the few needed *changes* to method lookup, but it is ill-documented today, so here's a description of it:

 Method lookup is parameterized on several things:
 1. An ordered list of (argument #, type) list of unadjusted dispatchable arguments (before this RFC, there could only be 1 dispatchable argument - the method receiver - but the logic generalizes).
 2. For each dispatchable argument, the set of usable adjustment lists for it.
 3. The set of method candidates - this is a set of methods, one of them is to be selected.

+Method-style lookup proceeds as follows:

 ### Step 1 - Adjustment list set determination

-First, we determine the final set of `(adjustment list, adjusted argument type)` pairs for each dispatchable argument
+First, final set of `(adjustment list, adjusted argument type)` pairs is determined for each dispatchable argument

 For each usable adjustment list for that argument:
 - If it can be successfully applied to the (unadjusted) argument type, add the adjustment list along with the adjusted argument type to the final set.